Neko-Box-Coder/MicroOmni/README.md

 To search, simply launch the `OmniGotoFile` command.

 ### ⚙️ Fuzzy Search Settings
-- `OmniNewFileMethod`: Same as previous
+- `MicroOmni.NewFileMethod`: Same as previous
-- `OmniGotoFileArgs`: Argument to be passed to fzf.
+- `MicroOmni.GotoFileArgs`: Argument to be passed to fzf.
 It defaults to the following:
 ```lua
 Common.OmniGotoFileArgs =
             "--header='enter: select | alt-enter: output filtered results | alt-q/esc: exit | "..